PrashUpdates/Calculator-Pro/README.md

 🧮 Calculator Pro+

 A modern, responsive, and feature-rich calculator built using HTML5, CSS3, and JavaScript.
-Designed with a clean UI, smooth animations, scientific functions, memory operations, calculation history, theme switching, and full mobile/desktop compatibility.
+Designed with a clean interface, smooth animations, scientific functions, memory operations, calculation history, theme switching, and full mobile/desktop compatibility.

 🚀 Features